U-Bahn Line A (Frankfurt U-Bahn): Extension of the tunnel in Eschersheimer Landstraße

 Since the opening of the A-line, it is planned to extend the tunnel under the Eschersheimer Landstraße from the "provisional" ramp on Dornbusch to Eschersheim.
 The ground-level guidance on the central strip of the street was originally planned only as a temporary solution.
 Since the opening of the route, 33 people have been killed by accidents involving subway trains.
 Nevertheless, the extension of the tunnel with an estimated cost of around 300 million euros is considered unfeasible.
-A subsidy under the municipal transport financing law is very unlikely because of the expected negative cost-benefit factor, since the forecast zero case, on the other hand, a new tunnel would be assessed, would reflect the present state, ie an already operated ground-level route, and the economic Benefits, above all, take into account the travel time profit, which could not outweigh the expected high construction costs.
+A subsidy under the municipal transport financing law is very unlikely because of the expected negative cost-benefit factor, since the forecast zero case, on the other hand, a new tunnel would be assessed, would reflect the present state, i.e. an already operated ground-level route, and the economic Benefits, above all, take into account the travel time profit, which could not outweigh the expected high construction costs.